-Itemized federal income tax deduction available to individual taxpayers for contributions in October 2024 to a Trust and charitable gift annuities (CGAs) with one and two life income beneficiaries.
-CGA distributions are assumed to begin upon funding and paid monthly at annual rates equal to the current maximum rates suggested by the American Council on Gift Annuities.
-CGAs are subject to the requirement that the allowable charitable deduction as determined pursuant to applicable Treasury regulations must equal at least 10% of the contributed property value, which limits participation opportunities for younger income beneficiaries.
+Itemized federal income tax deduction available to individual taxpayers for contributions in October 2024 to a Trust and charitable remainder unitrusts (CRUTs) with one income beneficiary to receive distributions for life.
+The compared CRUTs are assumed to pay income distributions on a monthly basis at rates equal to 5.32% and 6.37% of CRUT net asset value as determined annually, commencing within one month of the annual valuation date.
+Unlike the Trusts, CRUTs are subject to the requirement that the allowable charitable deduction as determined pursuant to applicable Treasury regulations must equal at least 10% of the contributed property value, which limits participation opportunities for younger income beneficiaries.
 Income beneficiary age is determined based on his or her nearest birthday as of the date of contribution.
-For two income beneficiaries, they are assumed to be the same age.
-Current-year individual tax deductions are generally limited to 60% of adjusted gross income (AGI) for cash contributions of qualified charitable organizations and 30% of AGI for contributions of appreciated capital gain property, with the balance carried forward for up to five years after the year the contribution is made.
-In addition to the federal income tax deduction for qualified charitable contributions, 30 states and the District of Columbia permit, subject to applicable limitations, individual resident taxpayers to deduct or receive a tax credit for qualified contributions to charity (see https://www.uscharitablegifttrust.org/tax-treatment-of-charitable-contributions.php).
+Current-year individual tax deductions are generally limited to 60% of adjusted gross income (AGI) for cash contributions to qualified charitable organizations and 30% of AGI for contributions of appreciated capital gain property, with the balance carried forward for up to five years after the year the contribution is made.
+In addition to the federal income tax deduction for qualified charitable contributions, 30 states and the District of Columbia permit, subject to applicable limitations, individual resident taxpayers to deduct or receive a tax credit for qualified contributions to charity (see www.uscharitablegifttrust.org/tax-treatment-of-charitable-contributions.php).